metagenomics/metagenomics-tk/docs/pipeline_configuration.md

 ## Optional configuration of computational resources used for pipeline runs

-The toolkit uses the following machine types (flavours) for running tools.
-All flavours can be optionally adjusted by modifying the cpus and memory (in GB) parameters.
-If for example the largest flavour is not available in the infrastructure, `cpus` and `memory` parameters can be modified to fit the highmemMedium flavour.
-If larger flavours are available, it makes especially sense to increase the `cpus` and `memory` values of the `large` flavour to speed up for example assembly and read mapping.
+The toolkit uses the following machine types (flavors) for running tools.
+All flavors can be optionally adjusted by modifying the cpus and memory (in GB) parameters.
+If for example the largest flavor is not available in the infrastructure, `cpus` and `memory` parameters can be modified to fit the highmemMedium flavor.
+If larger flavors are available, it makes especially sense to increase the `cpus` and `memory` values of the `large` flavor to speed up for example assembly and read mapping.

 Example Configuration: